 A host is a single computer.
 Hosts provide the computing resources that run guest virtual machines.
 Each host has hypervisor software installed on it to manage the guest VMs.
-For example, a host can be a Citrix XenServer server, a Linux KVM-enabled server, or an ESXi server.
+For example, a host can be a Citrix XenServer server, a Linux KVM-enabled server, an ESXi server, or a Windows Hyper-V server.